rayofthesun/getting-CleaningData/README.md

 #### STEP 4:

 5. Now, for getting the activity names, the previous data frame is "merged" with the data containing activity names
+6. Resultant dimensions: 10299 rows and 68 columns

 #### STEP 5:
 6. Independent tidy data set is obtained from the data set in step 4, by averaging each activity and each subject.
 For this, group_by and summarise_each functions are used.
+7. The resultant data has the dimensions : 180 rows and 68 columns (including each column for subject and activity Name)